mittinatten/freesasa/README.md

 * `--with-python=<python>` specifies which python binary to use
 * `--disable-threads` build without multithreaded calculations
 * `--enable-doxygen` activates building of Doxygen documentation
+* `--disable-json` build without support for JSON-output (will be automatically disabled if json-c library not available)

 And some options for developers:
 * `--enable-check` enables unit-testing using the Check framework